-U.S. Cannabis Spot Index — Published April 3, 2020
+U.S. Cannabis Spot Index — Published June 24, 2022

-U.S. Cannabis Spot Index up 2.3% to $1,388 per pound.
+The U.S. Cannabis Spot Index decreased 0.1% to $1,067 per pound.

-The average reported forward deal size was 37 pounds.
-The proportion of forward deals for outdoor, greenhouse, and indoor-grown flower was 46%, 37%, and 17% of forward arrangements, respectively.
+The average reported forward deal size decreased to 84 pounds.
+The proportions of forward deals for outdoor, greenhouse, and indoor-grown flower were 46%, 37%, and 18% of forward arrangements, respectively.

-Headlines From This Week’s Premium Report:
+Headlines from this week's Premium Report:

 Are you a licensed market participant in the U.S. or Canada?